prophile/typ-report/sections/background.md

 Arrow Transformers
 ------------------

-Using a similar mechanism to monad transformers\cite{combiningMonads},\todo{give some reason for including this section}
-Hughes introduced arrow transformers\cite{arrows}.
-These types, kinded as $(* \to * \to *) \to (* \to * \to *)$, augment an arrow
-with additional functionality, and admit an operation `lift` which
+Using a similar mechanism to monad transformers\cite{combiningMonads}, Hughes introduced arrow transformers\cite{arrows}.
+These types, kinded as $(* \to * \to *) \to (* \to * \to *)$, augment an arrow with additional functionality, and admit an operation `lift` which